 Our research community of academics and scholars are committed to producing world-class research and we have maintained a strong international reputation for excellence.

 From the interpretation of disaster and conflict, to investigations of ideology and contemporary social movements; from mobility and migration to translation, culture and performance; and from film, to literature, to the graphic novel, our research explores an exciting and diverse range of topics.

 Current staff projects include monographs on Zola and adaptation across media; visual cultures of World War 1; cultural memory and the Spanish Civil War; the meaning of 1989 for European history and culture; theatre, translation and migration in British and Italian cultures, and otherness in Hispanic visual cultures.

 We have received over £800,000 of research funding from 2008-2013, from organisations such as the Arts and Humanities Research Council, the Economic and Social Research Council, Welsh Government, the University of Chicago and from European institutions such as the Autonomous University of Barcelona.

 Great attention is paid to providing postgraduate students with the facilities and supervision which the successful completion of postgraduate research requires.
-We offer full and part-time PhD and MPhil opportunities, with supervision available across a wide range of research topics.
+We offer full and part-time PhD and MPhil opportunities, with supervision available across a wide range of research themes.

 - Translation, adaption and multimediality (especially radio adaptation)